-We account for marketable securities in accordance with ASC 320, "Investments - Debt Securities", which require that certain debt securities be classified into one of three categories: held-to-maturity, available-for-sale, or trading securities, and depending upon the classification, value the security at amortized cost or fair market value.
-At June 30, 2022, we have recorded \$10 million of held-to-maturity United States' Treasury Bills at amortized cost basis, that has a fair market value of \$10 million.
-Our held-to-maturity United States' Treasury Bills all have original maturity dates ranging from July 2022 to February 2023.
+We account for marketable securities in accordance with ASC 320, "Investments - Debt Securities," which require that certain debt securities be classified into one of three categories: held-to-maturity, available-for-sale, or trading securities, and depending upon the classification, value the security at amortized cost or fair market value.
+At September 30, 2022, we have recorded \$10.1 million of held-to-maturity U.S. Treasury Bills at amortized cost basis that have a fair market value of \$10 million.
+Our held-to-maturity U.S. Treasury Bills all have original maturity dates ranging from November 2022 to June 2023.
 We had no marketable securities at December 31, 2021.

-Our financial instruments are comprised of cash and cash equivalents, accounts receivable, accounts payable and long-term debt.
+Our financial instruments are comprised of cash and cash equivalents, short-term investments, accounts receivable, accounts payable and long-term debt.
 The carrying value of cash and cash equivalents, accounts receivable and accounts payable approximate fair value due to their short maturities.
-The carrying value of long-term debt approximates fair value as it carries interest rates that either fluctuate with the euro-dollar rate, prime rate or have been reset at the prevailing market rate at June 30, 2022.
+The carrying value of long-term debt approximates fair value as it carries interest rates that either fluctuate with the euro-dollar rate, prime rate or have been reset at the prevailing market rate at September 30, 2022.